timblack1/rcl/README.md

 Please note that older Reformed Churches Locator issues which describe the overall application architecture are hosted at https://blueprints.launchpad.net/reformedchurcheslocator.

-Reformed Churches Locator is an "Offline first" application, meaning will run well offline, then sync its data to the server when it has an internet connection.
+Reformed Churches Locator is an "Offline first" application, meaning it will run well offline, then sync its data to the server when it has an internet connection.
 It uses Hoodie to store the app's data locally using PouchDB, and syncs to CouchDB on the server through Hoodie's server-side API.